thearkxd/discord-advanced-stat-bot/README.en.md

 - First of all, we enter our bot page from the [Developer Portal](https://discord.com/developers/applications).
 - Then, under the 'OAuth2' tab, we click on 'URL Generator' from the left menu.
-- Click on `application.commands` from the right side and copy the link below.
+- Click on `applications.commands` from the right side and copy the link below.
 - After you enter the link and give permission to our bot, your slash commands will appear.

 <img src="https://cdn.discordapp.com/attachments/770738442744627261/964659371638423552/unknown.png">